Installing SAS and Thunderbolt LTO tape drives

 ATTO H680

-The H680 is a PCIe 2.0 card with dual external connectors, each connector supports four SAS drives.
-The H680 supports TLR which is needed for LTO-7 onwards.
+The H680 is a PCIe 2.0 card with TLR support and dual external connectors, each connector supports four SAS drives.

 With a regular SFF-8088 cable you can connect one LTO drive to each connector.